 In July 2018, The Nature Conservancy (TNC) celebrated its 10-year anniversary in Lesser Sunda, an array of islands and seas stretching over Bali, West Nusa Tenggara, East Nusa Tenggara, and Southwest Maluku.
 This eco-region is one of the 11 ecoregions within the Coral Triangle.

-Unique habitats and a wealth of species attract large numbers of tourists and have provided a source of livelihoods for 11 million locals living in the coastal villages.
+Unique habitats and a wealth of species attract large numbers of tourists and have provided a source of livelihood for 11 million locals living in the coastal villages.

 Throughout the years, TNC has been collaborating with various stakeholders to sustainably manage the region.
 Ecosystem-based management focuses on regulating human interaction to create a healthy, productive and resilient ecosystem able to continuously provide services for human beings.

-Today, TNC supports the conservation of the 3.35 million-hectare Savu Sea National Park and 229,000 hectares of marine areas that include nine newly-designated marine protected areas in West Nusa Tenggara.
+Today, TNC through its main partner, Yayasan Konservasi Alam Nusantara (YKAN), supports the conservation of the 3.35 million-hectare Savu Sea National Park managed by government and 229,000 hectares of marine areas that include nine newly-designated marine protected areas in West Nusa Tenggara.
 The customary sustainable marine management in 10 regencies around the Savu Sea National Park is gaining more momentum, and rights-based fisheries management has been successfully adopted in Rote through the Papadak Hoholok custom.